 One of the biggest complaints women have about dress codes is that they can be dauntingly open compared to the choice between a black or grey suit that most men face.
 This can be a huge advantage when it comes to picking out a Summer interview outfit, however.

 Whilst a dress may seem like the easiest way to keep cool during your interview, there are a lot of factors to consider when picking one out.
-It’s important to remember that this is still a professional appointment, so make sure that you don’t go for anything too short or low cut.
+It’s important to remember that this is still a professional appointment.

 A good rule of thumb when picking out a dress or a skirt for work is to make sure that it falls just above the knees or lower.
-At the same time, however, be careful when considering a maxi dress, as even though they aren’t revealing, the flowing fit could be too casual for an interview.
+At the same time, however, be careful when considering a maxi dress, the flowing fit could be too casual for an interview.

 A good way of keeping the heat away while maintaining a professional look is to go for individual items.
 This way you can go for something cool on the bottom, like culottes or a pleated midi skirt, and smarten up the look with a more formal top.